• Facebook

 • Beat the butter (either by hand, using an electric mixer or stand mixer) until pale, light and fluffy.
 This could take several minutes.

-• Add in the milk and vanilla extract, mixing until only just smooth.
+• Add in the milk, vanilla extract and salt (if using), mixing until only just smooth.

-• Use to frost your cupcakes, cakes, brownies, etc. and enjoy!
+• Frost your cupcakes, cakes, brownies, etc. and enjoy!

 Notes

-• This recipe makes enough to frost 10 cupcakes (regular size).
+• This recipe makes enough frosting for roughly 10-12 cupcakes, or to frost a single-layer 8-inch cake.

 Nutrition